roshan-abady/ausbin/doc/CLI_GUIDE.md

+# Author: Roshan Abady
-# Australian Business Names CLI Guide
+# AUSBIN - Australian Business Names CLI Guide

 This guide explains how to use the Command Line Interface (CLI) for the Australian Business Names API toolkit.